anuprulez/galaxy_tool_recommendation/README.md

    - `<number of CPUs>`: This takes the number of CPUs to be allocated to parallelise the training of the neural network.
 E.g. `4`.

-### An example command:
+### (To reproduce this work on complete set of workflows) Example command:

-   `python scripts/main.py -wf data/worflow-connection-20-04.tsv -tu data/tool-popularity-20-04.tsv -om data/tool_recommendation_model.hdf5 -cd '2017-12-01' -pl 25 -ep 2 -oe 2 -me 2 -ts 0.2 -bs '32,256' -ut '32,256' -es '32,256' -dt '0.0,0.5' -sd '0.0,0.5' -rd '0.0,0.5' -lr '0.00001,0.1' -cpus 4`
+   `python scripts/main.py -wf data/worflow-connection-20-04.tsv -tu data/tool-popularity-20-04.tsv -om data/tool_recommendation_model.hdf5 -cd '2017-12-01' -pl 25 -ep 10 -oe 5 -me 20 -ts 0.2 -bs '32,256' -ut '32,256' -es '32,256' -dt '0.0,0.5' -sd '0.0,0.5' -rd '0.0,0.5' -lr '0.00001,0.1' -cpus 4`

-4. The training of the neural network takes a long time (> 24 hours) for the complete data.
-Once the script finishes, `h5` model file is created at the given location (`path to trained model file`).
+4. Once the script finishes, `H5` model file is created at the given location (`path to trained model file`).

-## The following steps are only necessary for deploying on any Galaxy server.
+## (For Galaxy admins) The following steps are only necessary for deploying on any Galaxy server.

 5. (Already done!)
-The latest model is uploaded at: https://github.com/galaxyproject/galaxy-test-data
+The latest model is uploaded at: https://github.com/galaxyproject/galaxy-test-data.
+Change this path only if there is a different model.

 6. In the `galaxy.yml.sample` config file, make the following changes:
     - Enable and then set the property `enable_tool_recommendations` to `true`.

+7. In order to allow Galaxy admins to add/remove tools from the list of recommendations, the following steps can be used:
+    - A Galaxy config file has been provided (https://github.com/galaxyproject/galaxy/blob/dev/config/tool_recommendations_overwrite.yml.sample) to offer following features and instructions to use these features are given in the file itself:
+        a.
+Enable `admin_tool_recommendations_path` in Galaxy's config file at `config/galaxy.yml.sample`.
+        b.
+Add tool(s) and mark them "deprecated".
+        c.
+Add new tool(s) to the list of recommendations.
+        d.
+Overwrite all recommendations (predicted by trained model).
+(Enable `overwrite_model_recommendations` and set to `true` in Galaxy's config file at `config/galaxy.yml.sample`)

+## For Galaxy end-users

-7. Now go to the workflow editor and choose any tool from the toolbox.
-Then, you can see a `right-arrow` in top-right of the tool.
-Click on it to see the recommended tools to be used after the previously chosen tool.
-Tools are recommended after every tool execution too.
+7. Open the workflow editor and choose any tool from the toolbox.
+Then, hover on the `right-arrow` icon in top-right of the tool to see the recommended tools in a pop-over.
+Moreover, execute a tool and see recommended tools for further analysis in a tree visualisation.